A rational look at punishment in dog training

 - Fear barking:

-- Lunging and barking at another dog: If you shouting, they might interpret that as you barking along.
+- Lunging and barking at another dog: If you shout, they might interpret that as you barking along, and it certainly won’t do anything to decrease the aggression.
 There are specific protocols to deal with dog-dog aggression, check them out.

 I’ve used the example of barking here but my point is: think before you shout.